How To Deal With A Demanding Adult Child

 For a phone call: I’m free now for twenty minutes, then I have to go out, so do you want to chat until then, or would you rather call back later?

 For an email: I always enjoy having a catch up with you, you know how much I love you.
-I have every faith in you being able to sort out [problem]: I’m so proud of all you do in your life.
+I have every faith in you being able to sort out [problem], and I’m proud of you.
 I’m free tomorrow morning after 10 if you want to call and give me an update.

 There were a few awkward moments at first, but soon Emma adjusted to Beth’s new boundaries.
 Emma became a lot happier in herself; her confidence grew as she learnt to be more resilient, knowing that her mother would always be there for her - but within respectful limits.